-Kyle Kuzma delivers late, lifts Wizards over the Cavaliers

-Bradley Beal dished to him for two of the three connects from deep and Kentavious Caldwell-Pope found him for another.

-Kuzma provided the quick fix for what otherwise would have been a disappointing performance.
-Washington’s energy was flat from the start as Beal took more than a half to get going.
-His movement was lackadaisical and while the Wizards’ depth kept them afloat for a time, the Cavaliers (7-5) grew confident while Washington failed to raise its level of play.
+On a night of loss for Bradley Beal, Kyle Kuzma and the Wizards come up big late

+Harrell’s way of comforting Beal was to lead the team in his stead, with 24 points and 11 rebounds.
+And even though Beal was distressed, he found forward Kyle Kuzma to assist on two of Kuzma’s four three-pointers in the final six minutes of the game that lifted the Wizards.

+“I just kind of knew he was dealing with something on a personal level.
+Just rallied around him, man.
+That’s all you can do at times like this,” Harrell said.
+“You never know what somebody’s going through in their personal life.
+He was dealing with something that was really heavy on his heart, and we just wanted to rally around him and let him know we was there for him.
+That’s all I kept telling him every timeout, every time up the floor, like: ‘I’m with you.
+I’m with you.
+Right here.
+I’m with you.’
+I wanted him to understand that because that’s all some people need sometimes.”

-Rookie Evan Mobley (19 points), guard Darius Garland (19 points) and 11-year-veteran backup Ricky Rubio (20 points) carved the Wizards apart as the home fans grew rowdier by the quarter.
-Cleveland shot 47.3 from the floor.
+Cleveland rookie Evan Mobley (19 points), guard Darius Garland (19 points) and 11-year veteran Ricky Rubio (20 points) carved the Wizards apart as the home fans grew rowdier by the quarter.
+Cleveland shot 46.1 percent from the field.

-Washington, meantime, shot just 40.2 percent from the field and had just two fast break points.
-The Wizards led for all of 11 seconds in the second half.
+Washington was down 10 in the fourth quarter before Wizards players started finding Kuzma to shift momentum, pulling out a win that Beal dedicated to his grandmother.

+“I’ve never lost anybody close to me.
+I don’t know what to do,” Beal said.
+“I don’t know how to feel.
+I don’t know who to go to.
+But it’s awesome to have teammates, an organization, a coach who loves you and supports you and who has your back.

+“I thought [the game] could be a distraction.
+It wasn’t.
+It wasn’t at all.
+Sports is our getaway, and I didn’t have that tonight.
+It’s tough. … Hopefully, she’s proud.”

-Here is what else you need to know from the Wizards’ win:
+Here is what else to know from the Wizards’ win:

 Strong start continues